 |Heating oil||11pm Sunday to 10pm Friday||1am to 11pm||N/A|

 |No lead gasoline||11pm Sunday to 10pm Friday||24 hours (except from 10pm to 11pm)||N/A|

 Find out more about our oil product details

-IG offers spread betting and CFD trading on spot crude, oil futures and daily US crude options.
-Oil options can be traded from 7.30am to 7.27pm (UK time).
+IG offers CFD trading on spot crude, oil futures and daily US crude options.
+Oil options can be traded from 14:30 (UTC+8) to 2.27am (UTC+8).
 You can find more information about our daily, weekly and monthly options offering on our dedicated options trading page.

 To trade oil today, follow the steps below:

 - Create or log in to your IG account

 - Understand what moves the price of oil